-This type of assessment could be performed on a site, region or even on a national basis concerning any facet of the organisation operations or procedures.
+This type of assessment could be performed on a site, region or even on a national basis concerning any facet of the organization operations or procedures.
 This assessment needs to be comprehensive and may even lead to other and more in-depth studies.

 The output of a baseline risk assessment